Why Generate a DMARC Record?

 - Fix SPF/DKIM for non-aligned sources

-Phase 2: Gradual Quarantine
+Phase 2: Gradual quarantine

 v=DMARC1; p=quarantine; pct=10; rua=mailto:dmarc@captaindns.com